-Our volunteers make LCJGT a good experience for our players and families.
+Our many volunteers make LCJGT a good experience for our players and families.
+As an LCJGT member, we ask each family to volunteer some time at one event during the season to help with a tournament day task.
 By volunteering, you make us better for everyone who participates.
 Thank you for helping.

-A brief description of each role where we need volunteer help is below.
-We don't require you to commit time for the full day.
-We will be happy to slot you in a role for a few hours if that is all you can do.
+A brief description of each volunteer role is below.
+We don't require you to commit to help for the full day. we will be happy to slot you in a role for a few hours if that is all you can do.
 All volunteers are provided food and drink from the snack shop at the course.
 For volunteers who are going out on the course, we will normally give you a golf cart and radio to communicate with the registration desk and rules officials.

 Scoring: Volunteers for scoring aren't needed until players are finishing their rounds.
 The scoring volunteers often work in pairs and meet with the groups of golfers when they finish their round.
-When the golfers are seated with their scorecards we ask if there were any issues or concerns to discuss prior to reviewing the scores.
-Players, in turn, read their scores aloud and the others verify that the scores match the scores they have written on their scorecards.
+When the golfers are seated with their scorecards we ask if there were any issues, rules questions or other concerns to discuss prior to reviewing the scores.
+Players, in turn, read their scores aloud and the others verify that the score matches the scores they have written on their scorecards.
 Any differences are discussed and resolved.
-After all players have reviewed their scores all the cards should match.
+After all players have reviewed their scores, all the cards should match.
 Then the volunteers collect the cards, add up the scores and verify the total with the players for accuracy.
 When the scores are added and agreed, the players all sign each of the scorecards.